 We all nodded our heads and waited for what was coming.

 “The first thing I want to do is have each of you tell us why you chose to participate in Epic Life.
 Is there something you want to change in your life?
 Are you looking for a new purpose?
 Is there something you feel you need to let go of so you can move on?
 All of us have our reasons for being here.
 Lucas?
 Why don’t you start us off?”

 Lucas took a deep breath and began speaking.
 “About a month ago, I took part in the Epic Invitation.
 It was a life-changing experience for me, where I learned what I needed to do with my life.
 A few years ago, my boyfriend and I were skiing in Italy.
 He had a terrible accident and ended up paralyzed from the chest down.
 I was so grateful that he didn’t die in that accident—and I found myself falling deeper and deeper in love with him as I helped him recover.

 “Sadly, when the doctors told Erik that he would be spending the rest of his life in the wheelchair, he fell into a deep depression.
 He began begging me to let him go and move on.
 He would say that he loved me too much to let himself hold me back.
 Unfortunately, the only way he felt he could give me my freedom was to kill himself.

 “I have never stopped loving Erik—even to this day.
-But during Epic Invitation, I learned that I need to find a way to hold Erik in my heart and allow myself to move on with my life.
+But during the Epic Invitation weekend, I learned that I need to find a way to hold Erik in my heart and allow myself to move on with my life.
 That’s why I’m here—and I hope you all can help me find that place.”

 Jack made his way through the group.
-I would say that most of us just felt like they were in adeep, deep rut in their lives.
+I would say that most of us just felt like they were in a deep, deep rut in our lives.
 They were here to find their way out of that rut and open themselves to whatever might lie ahead.
 Jack had words of encouragement for each person, and we all promised to be there for them before moving on to the next person.

 “And finally, we come to Greyson.
 What brought you here to Epic Life?”